Stay in Fontainhas of Panjim at WelcomHeritage Panjim Inn - Offbeat Goa

 WelcomHeritage Panjim Inn makes for a perfect base to explore the Latin quarters of Fontainhas.
 The biggest plus point is the central location of the hotel that makes it easier to visit the Panjim city centre, Miramar beach, beautiful whitewashed churches, heritage temples, nightclubs and the offshore casinos where everyday fortunes get made and many a times lost.
 The unique old-world yet modern setting of Panjim Inn is ideal for everyone right from honeymooners, solo travellers, friends and families.
 The ever-smiling and ready-to-help staff is another reason why everyone should opt to stay at WelcomHeritage Panjim Inn.

-You can book Panjim Inn from their official website or other ecommerce portals.
+You can book Panjim Inn from their official website or online portals below.

 How did you find our review of WelcomHeritage Panjim Inn?
 Would you love staying in such an antique yet luxurious property?
 Do you know any other such offbeat beautiful places you would like us to review?
 We would love to hear your thoughts in the comment section below.